laic/uoe_speech_processing_course/phon/phon_lab_1/phon-1-articulation.md

 A big reason Praat is so popular with phoneticians is that it's convenient for annotation.
 Let's add some textgrids to do annotations now.

 1. Click on the `Sound seashells` object in the _Objects_ window
-2. Click on the `Annotation` button to the right
+2. Click on the `Annotate` button to the right
 3. Select `To TextGrid...`

 You should see a little popup window named _Sound: To TextGrid_ which you can use to set the annotation parameters.
 Edit the parameters there as follows: